AGaliciaMartinez/blog_GSoC/content/presentations/GSoC2021/presentation.md

 ---
 # A little bit of background

-QuTiP 5 will come with a new dispatching system that includes by two backends:
+QuTiP 5 will come with a new dispatching system that includes two backends:
 - `Dense` matrices (similar to numpy's `ndarray`).
 - `CSR` matrices (similar to scipy's `csr` array).